aternosorg/php-model/README.md

 * [SimpleModel](src/SimpleModel.php) - Minimal implementation for the NoSQL driver, mainly for demonstration purposes
 * [GenericModel](src/GenericModel.php) - Optional implementation of all drivers and registry, by default only the relational driver is enabled

-It's recommended to start with the [GenericModel](src/GenericModel.php) since it's already implements all drivers and you can enable whatever you need (e.g. caching, searching) for every model or for all models (by using your own parent model for all your models).
+It's recommended to start with the [GenericModel](src/GenericModel.php) since it already implements all drivers and you can enable whatever you need (e.g. caching, searching) for each model or for all models (by using your own parent model for all your models).

 This is an example implementation of a Model using the [GenericModel](src/GenericModel.php) with a NoSQL database